TheYuanLiao/academic-website/content/post/interactive-odm/index.md

 | 101  | 114  | 1  |

-After making the zone id just like the zoning system, there is a great tutorial on how to generate OD polylines with the origin and destination of each connection consistent with their polygons' centroid.
+After making the zone id just like the zoning system, there is a great tutorial on how to generate OD Polylines with the origin and destination of each connection consistent with their polygons' centroid.

 > [Origin-destination data with stplanr](https://cran.r-project.org/web/packages/stplanr/vignettes/stplanr-od.html)